5G-MAG/Getting-Started/pages/xr-media-integration-in-5g/tutorials/xr-player-win11-openXR.md

 nav_order: 0
 ---

+This tutorial covers usage of XR Player on Windows.

+1. table of content
+{:toc}

-The XR Player Windows release supports rendering on an HMD by default if an OpenXR runtime is installed.
+The XR Player Windows release supports rendering on an HMD by default if a supporting OpenXR runtime is available.

-This tutorial covers usage of XR Player on Windows, rendering on a Meta Quest HMD using Meta Quest Link.

-When no OpenXR runtime is detected, the player runs in a regular desktop window.
+When no supporting OpenXR runtime is detected, the player runs in a regular desktop window.

+The Meta Quest HMDs connected to a PC through Meta Quest Link provide such OpenXR runtimes.

+{: .highlight }
+If you do not have a Meta Quest HMD, simply ignore the requirements and optional steps related to Meta Quest in this tutorial.

 ## Requirements

 - Windows 11

-In order to support Meta Quest link:
+In order to use the Meta Quest link:
+{: .d-inline-block }
+optional
+{: .label .label-yellow }

 - a Meta Quest headset ( 2, 3 and Pro are confirmed to work)
 - a machine compatible with the [Meta Quest link requirements](https://www.meta.com/en-gb/help/quest/articles/headsets-and-accessories/oculus-link/requirements-quest-link/)